-The directors of Beef + Lamb New Zealand (B+LNZ Ltd) have re-elected Northland farmer James Parsons as the Chairman for another year.
+The directors of Beef + Lamb NZ (B+LNZ Ltd) have re-elected Northland farmer James Parsons as the Chairman for another year.

 Parsons has been the B+LNZ chairman since 2014 and has represented the Northern North Island as its farmer director since 2009.